-The previous ISS, which was approved by the Committee on 26th February 2021, is subject to periodic review at least every three years and without delay after any significant change in investment policy.
+The previous ISS, which was approved by the Committee on 3rd March 2023, is subject to periodic review at least every three years and without delay after any significant change in investment policy.

-The Committee seeks to invest, in accordance with the ISS, any Fund money that is not needed immediately to make payments from the Fund.
-The ISS should be read in conjunction with the Fund's latest available Funding Strategy Statement dated, and Net Zero Climate Strategy.
+The Committee aims to invest, in accordance with the ISS and any other relevant policies, any Fund money that is not needed immediately to make payments from the Fund.
+The ISS should be read in conjunction with the Fund's latest available Funding Strategy Statement (FSS), and Net Zero Climate Strategy (NZCS).

-The remaining parts of this statement will cover the following; policies for investments, asset allocation, risks, and our approach to pooling which will appear in the following order.
+The remaining parts of this statement will cover the following: policies for investments, asset allocation, risks, and our approach to pooling which will appear in the following order:

 - Governance

 - Fund Objectives

-- > Fund Management
+- Fund Management

 - Asset Allocation

 - Risks

 - Asset Investment Pooling

 - Responsible Investment